Groningen, Netherlands

 Networks are made up nodes connected by edges.
 Any data in a matrix format can be represented as a network.
 In social network analysis, the nodes are usually people.
 But nodes can be used to represent almost anything, such as cities, brands, online communities, scientific articles, political organizations, colors in paintings, emotions, historical events, or words in a language.
 This means that network analysis can be used to unlock and understand many kinds of data.

+By the end of the workshop, students will have a vocabulary for understanding network analysis and should have the knowledge needed to understand most of the research in network analysis that they are likely to see in the social sciences.
 If students have ongoing projects of their own, they will be able to investigate these and gain new insights into their own research.
-By the end of the workshop, students will have a vocabulary for understanding network analysis and should have the knowledge needed to understand most of the research in network analysis that they are likely to see in the social sciences.

-Students will learn concepts like small world analysis (how structured is the network?), homophily (do similar nodes cluster together?), network closure (are nodes in the network in harmony with one another?), distance (how far away are objects in the network from one another?), clustering and community detection (what are the communities in my data?), and centrality (are some nodes more important than others?).
+In addition to learning how to make networks from data, students will learn concepts like small world analysis (how structured is the network?), homophily (do similar nodes cluster together?), network closure (are nodes in the network in harmony with one another?), distance (how far away are objects in the network from one another?), clustering and community detection (what are the communities in my data?), and centrality (are some nodes more important than others?).

 Workshop design